gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/qemu/options.md

 Unfortunately most of these options were designed for the larger versions of QEMU, intended to emulate Linux systems, and are of little use for Cortex-M emulation.

-GNU ARM Eclipse QEMU redefines some of these general options, or adds new ones, and generally uses only a small subset of the available options.
+GNU MCU Eclipse QEMU redefines some of these general options, or adds new ones, and generally uses only a small subset of the available options.

 The common ones are presented below.